whatthedrunk/allthemods-old/.github/ISSUE_TEMPLATE.md

 Issue Description:

 Note: Make sure you update to latest version first before reporting any bugs!
+If you are suggestions a mod or config change delete all this.

 What happens: